ar-visions/orbiter/GUIDELINES.md

 * **Design Simplicity First**: Start by building what works and makes sense.
 Avoid over-engineering layout systems too early.

 * **Render Once, Then Let Go**: Orbiter prefers initial declarative state.
 Components remain live and mutable afterward.
+The user composes it -- we do not.
+This means its less code to do a more effective job at that.

 * **Direct C / A-type Syntax**: UI is built using native objects and method calls.
 No JSX, no brackets.
 Just data.